BIH-MI/commute-health-anonymization/README.md

 # Building the pipeline

 Build with Ant using the target 'jars'.
-Jar file will be placed in folder 'jars'.
+The complied jar file will be placed in the folder 'jars'.

 # Executing the pipeline